Settlement Management in SAP S/4HANA: How Subsequent Settlement Works in Purchasing

 - Result: The system creates a settlement document of type 1SEB (DeliveryRemuneration: Bonus Abr., Vendors).

 In contrast to the past, the WR (Billing Management) application is used here.
-This is an important difference from the old world, in which the WN or V application was often in the foreground.
+This is an important difference to the old world, because there the application WN or V was usually in the foreground.

 Step 4: Communication with the supplier (message output)

 In order for the supplier to be able to trace the credit note or direct debit, the receipt must be output.
-The message type WKAM is often used here.
-The output can be done directly from contract maintenance:
+The message type WKAM is often used for this purpose.
+In addition, the output can be made directly from contract maintenance:

 - Transaction: WCOCO